Payments Efficiency Overview

-The Federal Reserve’s 2015 paper, Strategies for Improving the Payments System (PDF), identifies payments efficiency as a key strategy to improve the U.S. payment system.
+The Federal Reserve’s 2015 paper, Strategies for Improving the Payment System (PDF), identifies payments efficiency as a key strategy to improve the U.S. payment system.

 The Fed supports efforts to help lower end-to-end costs, enable innovative payment services and shift to ubiquitous electronic payment forms.
 The move from manual, fragmented payment processes, to modern, electronic systems will increase both efficiency and innovation in the U.S. payment industry.

-That’s why the Fed, in collaboration with the industry, has been working to drive business-to-business (B2B) payments modernization forward, specifically in the areas of electronic invoicing, electronic remittance information and ISO® 20022 adoption, among others.
+That’s why the Fed, in collaboration with the industry, has been working to drive business-to-business (B2B) payments modernization forward, through greater adoption of electronic invoices (e-invoices), payments, remittance data (e-remittance) and the ISO® 20022 standard.
 This modernization will bring many benefits to businesses of all kinds including lower costs, better cash management, error reduction, risk mitigation, increased transparency and improved automation of business processes.

-Learn more about the Fed’s collaborative efforts to modernize B2B payments in a new video.
+Learn more about the Fed’s collaborative efforts to modernize B2B payments in the below video.

 Read more about the efficiency initiatives the Fed is pursuing: